abolhoseinisina/od_estimation/README.md

 **Origin-Destination (OD) Matrix Estimation using Maximum Entropy and Least-Square Error**

-To start using this script, you have start by creating a virtual environment:
+To start using this script, you should start by creating a virtual environment:

 `python -m venv [name]`